dronefreak/template_python/README.md

-# Base Python template
+# Pytorch template

 ## Installation

 Note: This project is supposed to be installed on Linux systems, and was only tested on Ubuntu 22.04 with Python 3.11.9\
-You will need a sudo user to install some system dependencies for this project.\
+You will need a sudo account to install some system dependencies for this project.\
 A Dockerfile is provided in the subfolder `docker` to build an ubuntu-based image for this project if needed as explained in the next section.

+If necessary, the exact versions of the installed Python dependencies used to develop this project can be found in the file `requirements_frozen.txt` (to be eventually examined in case of installation or reproducibility issues).

 ### Docker (optional)